Pro Football Hall of Famer Bobby Mitchell dead at 84

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-It was unclear exactly how he died.
 The Hall of Fame flag on the museum’s campus will be flown at half-staff in Mitchell’s memory.